hanggrian/IIT-CS430/homework-1.md

 ### a.
 Demonstrate the execution, show the output, and explain what the program accomplishes.

-Function `Z` has 2 pointers with conditions:
+`Z` is a recursive function with 2 pointers with conditions:

-- In the base case, print the result of this recursion leaf node when the left pointer reaches the right.
+- **In the base case**, print the result of this recursion leaf node when the left pointer reaches the right.
-- In the recursive case, iterate every possibility of combination by temporarily swapping values by the index of the array.
+- **In the recursive case**, iterate every possibility of combination by temporarily swapping values by the index of the array.

 Function `main` starts the recursive reaction, printing all combinations of $A$, each has a length of $n$.
 The result: